tsmatz/azure-spatial-analysis/Readme.md

 ...
 ```

-Please change video and configuration for Spatial Analysis, and see how message is changed in the logs.
-(This testmodule can be used for debugging.)
+Please change video file and configuration in deployment.json, and see how message is changed in the logs.
+(This testmodule (custom module) can be used for debugging.)

 > Note : You can also use diagnostics and telegraf containers in Spatial Analysis for logging and monitoring in Azure Monitor.